Revision Rhinoplasty Benefits: Your Second Chance at Elegance

 The human body is a dynamic set of systems.
 Rarely can you have surgery and expect your body to remain unchanged in the long run.
 Rhinoplasty is a procedure that may need revisiting to achieve optimal results.
 Depending on how your tissue and nasal septum adjust after the first procedure, secondary surgery may be in order.

 Furthermore, life isn’t constant and many unpredictable circumstances can affect your nose.
 An accident or a health matter can burden your breathing, causing you to seek relief.
-The most important factor when considering a revision procedure is whether or not your nose has healed from the first procedure.
+The most important factor when considering a revision nose surgery is whether or not your nose has healed from the first procedure.

 As a general rule, you’ll want to wait at least a year before having revision surgery.
 Your revision rhinoplasty surgeon is the one to give you the green light for a secondary nose job or to put it off for a little longer.